 Students applying to all other grades are considered for placement in our wait pool, from which we select if and when an opening arises due to normal attrition.

-We invite all interested families to register for exclusive access to our annual Open House in the fall to hear from our faculty, staff, current students, and to take a virtual tour of the school.
+We invite all interested families to register for our annual Open House in the fall to hear from our faculty, staff, current students, and to take a virtual tour of the school.

-Southridge is pleased to offer a limited number of one-time Entrance Scholarships (valued at $5,000) and up to three renewable Scholarships (valued at $5,000 annually to graduation) for new Senior School students based on merit and the ability to demonstrate how they will live the mission of the school.
+Southridge is pleased to offer a limited number of one-time entrance Scholarships (valued at $5,000) and up to three renewable Scholarships (valued at $5,000 annually to graduation) for new Senior School students based on merit and the ability to demonstrate how they will contribute to the mission of the school.

 Registration for SSAT testing is done through www.ssat.org.
-When completing the registration, please indicate that you would like Southridge School - 7431 to be the score recipient (cost $120 US).
+When completing the registration, please indicate that you would like Southridge School - 7431 to be the score recipient.

-We also require that all applicants register for and complete the Character Skills Snapshot (cost $25 US, if registered at the same time as SSAT).
-The Snapshot is an innovative tool that accesses students preferences across a range of seven character traits.
+We also require that all applicants in Grades 8-12 register for and complete the Character Skills Snapshot (cost $30 USD if registering at the same time as SSAT).
+The Snapshot is an innovative tool that assesses students’ preferences across a range of seven character traits.